-Jake knew how to pick up my spirits.
-He gave me directions and said to meet him there at 12:30.
-Of course, Landis finally showed up.
-I briefed him on the messages and Miller’s aborted visit.
+Jake knows how to pick up my spirits.
+He gives me directions and says to meet him there at 12:30.
+Of course, Landis finally shows up.
+I brief him on the messages and Miller’s aborted visit.

 “How did your evening out together go?”